chika2207/chika2207/README.md

 <head>
     <chika charset="UTF-8">
     < chika name="viewport" content="width=device-width, initial-scale=1.0">
-    <"description" content="Welcome to ChikaExploit - Your Ultimate Resource for learning new things like IT tools for remote jobs,Mathematics and more.feel free to exploit">
+    <"description" content="Welcome to ChikaExploit - Your Ultimate Resource for learning new things like IT tools for remote jobs,Mathematics and more we also help to encourage learners how important it is never to give up until you 're finally there.feel free to exploit">
-    <"author" content="ChikaExploit squard>
+    <"author" content="ChikaExploit team>
     <title>Chikalearning centre - Home</title>
     <link rel="stylesheet" href="styles.css">
     <script src="script.js" defer></script>